 Hack #2: Eliminate Distractions

 Cell phones can provide great tools for improving productivity.
-I don't know how I would manage my life without my calendar and Asana apps on my smartphone.
 I remember using a physical weekly planner in high school, but it's not the same as having a synced digital record that can be accessed anywhere.
-Misplacing my weekly planner meant losing all my information; misplacing my phone means I'll just have to access my to-list from another device or online until my phone is found (and there's an app for that too).
+Misplacing my weekly planner meant losing all my information; misplacing my phone means I'll just have to access my to-list from another device or online until my phone is found (and there's an app for that, too!).

 Cell phones can also pose a huge problem for productivity.
 There are notifications from apps to check, texts to read and respond to, calls to take and make, and the time to be checked (because who really wears a watch anymore?).

-Silencing your phone is the first step to improving your productivity.
+Silencing your phone notifications is the first step to improving your productivity.